Pacatro/mininn/README.md

 ## 💻 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests, see the [contributing guidelines](CONTRIBUTING.md) for more information.
+Feel free to open issues or submit pull requests, see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## 🔑 License